AxeR44/ooprojectbot/README.md

-.removeTelegram <channelName>: removes a telegram channel from the list .listGroups: lists all the groups the bot can send messages to .play <link>: connects to a voice channel and plays the audio track .skip: skips a track
+.removeTelegram <channelName>: removes a telegram channel from the list .listGroups: lists all the groups the bot can send messages to .play <link>: connects to a voice channel and plays the audio track .play <query>: searches for a song on youtube and plays the first result .skip: skips a track
 .queue: displays the track queue
 .dequeue <index>: deletes the track at index <index> from the queue